 What is UX design?

-UX Design is all about understanding how a user interacts with a product, software or game – and designing how they’ll experience the product step by step.
+UX Design is all about understanding how a user interacts with a product (digital or physical) – and designing how they’ll experience the product step by step.
 Why is this an interesting field, and what can you gain by becoming a UX Design expert?

 So, what exactly is user experience and UX design?